Sharp Bounds on the Variance of General Regression Adjustment in Randomized Experiments: Abstract

 \section{Abstract}

-Building on statistical foundations laid by \citet{Splawa-Neyman_Dabrowska_Speed_1990} a century ago, a growing literature focuses on problems of causal inference that arise in the context of randomized experiments where the target of inference is the average treatment effect in a finite population and random assignment determines which subjects are allocated to one of the experimental conditions.
-In this framework, variances of average treatment effect estimators remain unidentified because they depend on the covariance between treated and untreated potential outcomes, which are never jointly observed. \citet{Aronow_Green_Lee_2014} provide an estimator for the variance of the difference-in-means estimator that is asymptotically sharp.
-In practice, researchers often use some form of covariate adjustment, such as linear regression when estimating the average treatment effect.
-Here we extend the \citet{Aronow_Green_Lee_2014} result, providing asymptotically sharp variance bounds for general regression adjustment.
-We apply these results to linear regression adjustment and show benefits both in a simulation as well as an empirical application.
+A growing statistical literature focuses on causal inference in the context of experiments where the target of inference is the average treatment effect in a finite population and random assignment determines which subjects are allocated to one of the experimental conditions.
+In this framework, variances of average treatment effect estimators remain unidentified because they depend on the covariance between treated and untreated potential outcomes, which are never jointly observed.
+Conventional variance estimators are upwardly biased.
+Aronow, Green and Lee [Ann.
+Statist.
+42(3): 850-871 (June 2014)] provide an estimator for the variance of the difference-in-means estimator that is asymptotically sharp.
+In practice, researchers often use some form of covariate adjustment, such as linear regression, when estimating the average treatment effect.
+Adapting propositions from empirical process theory, we extend the result in (Aronow et al., 2014), providing asymptotically sharp variance bounds for general regression adjustment.
+We apply these results to linear regression adjustment and show benefits both in a simulation and in three empirical applications drawn from different disciplines.